 The Watershed Protection Department is coordinating the response to a slope failure or landslide.
 The landslide occurred along Shoal Creek just north of Pease Park.
-We anticipate starting a construction project in July.

 The map shows where the landslide occurred and the trail detour.
 Click on the map to see a larger, printable version.